Herodotus: Contemporary and modern critics

 Though Herodotus is generally considered a reliable source of ancient history, many present-day historians believe that his accounts are at least partially inaccurate, attributing the observed inconsistencies in the Histories to exaggeration.

+Another critic of Herodotus is Giambattista Vico, who, in the opening pages of his book New Science, states that although “Herodotus is called the father of Greek history, his books are for the most part filled with myths, and his style contains many Homeric elements”.